TouchMe-Inc/l4d2_mix_team/README.md

 public void OnAllPluginsLoaded()
 {
-	// add mix type with timeout 60sec (can be interrupted).
-Run: "!mix supermix" AddMixType("supermix", 4, 60);
+	// Add mix type with minimum number of players 4 and timeout 60sec (can be interrupted).
+	// Run: "!mix supermix"
+	AddMixType("supermix", 4, 60);
 }